 These doors are copies of the original doors that were commissioned.
 The panel shown above depicts the Old Testament story of Solomon and the Queen of Sheba.

-The ceiling made up of 13th century mosaics shows the giant figure of Christ.
+The ceiling made up of 13th-century mosaics shows the giant figure of Christ.
 Other panels show mosaic decorations of stories that relate to St John the Baptist, Christ, the Patriarch Joseph and the beginnings of human life – Adam and Eve, Cain and Abel and Noah and his family.

-2. The Cathedral in the Piazza del Duomo
+2. The Cathedral Duomo Florence

 The Cathedral was constructed during the last decades of the 13th century.
 Florence wanted its Duomo to be larger than the cathedrals of Pisa and Siena.
 The exterior was to be constructed in marble with carved figures and statues.
 The first stone was laid in 1296 and it took over 170 years to complete.

-Unlike the mosaics of the Baptistery’s ceiling the Duomo ceiling shows painted frescoes depicting scenes from The Last Judgement.
+Unlike the mosaics of the Baptistery’s ceiling, the Duomo ceiling shows painted frescoes depicting scenes from The Last Judgement.

 The Cathedral is the fourth largest in the world.
 St Peters Cathedral in Rome is the largest, followed by St Paul’s in London and the Duomo in Milan.